joshfishman/PoorMansMamp/README.md

 # Set Up

 Simply copy 3 files to your home directory :  create.sh, apache2 , home

-	Open a terminal window
+Open a terminal window and execute

 		$ bash create.sh

+The shell will prompt for a directory name and your username (name of your home folder).

+The directory name can be anything you like, we recommend calling Sites.

+Once script has finished restart apache

+	$ sudo apachectl -k restart

+Navigate to http://localhost , your new Development Home Page will be viewed.

+# Using